Can I Sue a Dentist for a Bad Root Canal?

 Dentists may also face medical malpractice lawsuits for failure to provide patients with appropriate aftercare instructions following root canal procedures.
 After a root canal, a patient may be limited in terms of what he or she can do with his or her mouth and foods he or she can safely eat.
 If a dentist fails to cover aftercare with a patient and the patient suffers harm, the patient likely has grounds for a medical malpractice lawsuit against the dentist.

 If you or a loved one recently underwent a root canal procedure and experienced extreme pain, nerve damage, or the dentist failed to secure informed consent for the procedure, you may have grounds for a medical malpractice claim against the dentist.
-A local medical malpractice attorney can help you assess the full scope of your damages and determine the odds of succeeding with your claim.
+A Philadelphia medical malpractice attorney can help you assess the full scope of your damages and determine the odds of succeeding with your claim.